MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsOnlineTelephoneNumberOrder.md

 ## DESCRIPTION

 This `Get-CsOnlineTelephoneNumberOrder` cmdlet can be used to get the status of specific telephone number orders.
-Currently supported orders for retrievals are: Search [New-CsOnlineTelephoneNumberOrder](https://learn.microsoft.com/powershell/module/teams/new-csonlinetelephonenumberorder), Direct Routing Number Upload [New-CsOnlineDirectRoutingTelephoneNumberUploadOrder](https://learn.microsoft.com/powershell/module/teams/New-CsOnlineDirectRoutingTelephoneNumberUploadOrder) and Direct Routing Number Release[New-CsOnlineTelephoneNumberReleaseOrder](https://learn.microsoft.com/powershell/module/teams/New-CsOnlineTelephoneNumberReleaseOrder).
+Currently supported orders for retrievals are: Search [New-CsOnlineTelephoneNumberOrder](https://learn.microsoft.com/powershell/module/teams/new-csonlinetelephonenumberorder), Direct Routing Number Upload [New-CsOnlineDirectRoutingTelephoneNumberUploadOrder](https://learn.microsoft.com/powershell/module/teams/New-CsOnlineDirectRoutingTelephoneNumberUploadOrder), and Direct Routing Number Release [New-CsOnlineTelephoneNumberReleaseOrder](https://learn.microsoft.com/powershell/module/teams/New-CsOnlineTelephoneNumberReleaseOrder).
 When the OrderType is not indicated, the cmdlet will default to a Search order.

 ## EXAMPLES